A Stock Adjustment can be used to increase or decrease your product quantity. Performing a stock adjustment affects:

-For example, if you have damaged goods or you received promotional goods that you did not pay for, you will need to create a Stock Adjustment, and factor the cost to your product’s current Moving Average Cost.
+For example, if you have damaged goods or received promotional goods that you did not pay for, you will need to create a Stock Adjustment and factor the cost into your product’s current Moving Average Cost.

-- However, if you wish to adjust your stock levels as a result of performing a stocktake, you should use QuickBooks Commerce's Stocktake tool instead.
+- However, if you wish to adjust your stock levels due to performing a stocktake, you should use QuickBooks Commerce's Stocktake tool instead.
 If you are unsure of which tool to use, read this article.

 It is important to understand how your MAC works in QuickBooks Commerce.
 Learn more here.

 From the main navigation bar, click on the Stock Control tab and then 'Stock Adjustments'.
 On the right-hand corner of the page, click the Create New button and choose ‘New Stock Adjustment’ from the drop-down menu.

 First, choose the Stock Location of the stock that needs to be adjusted and then select an Adjustment Reason.

 Next, enter the item that needs to be adjusted.
 Also, enter the quantity of stock that needs to be adjusted.

 If you have incurred more or fewer costs and wish to adjust your cost via a stock adjustment, you can edit the Cost Per Item field when the quantity change is positive.